-If you are going to visit Mt.Huashan on your Xian trip, don’t miss Xiyue Temple, which is bound with Mt.Huashan in one entrance ticket.
+If you are going to visit Mt.Huashan on your Xian trip, don’t miss Xiyue Temple, which is bound with Mt.Huashan in one entrance combo ticket.
 That means if you buy an entrance ticket for Mt.Huashan, you can use the same ticket to enter Xiyue Temple.
-Of course, this is not the main reason that you should visit Xiyue Temple.
-I think, Xiyue Temple itself is really worth your time for a look, broadening your knowledge of Chinese traitional culture.
+That said, this is not the main reason that you should visit Xiyue Temple.
+I think, Xiyue Temple itself is really worth your time for a look, broadening your knowledge of Chinese traditional culture.

 As you know, Mt.Huashan is one of the five sacred Taoist mountains in China.
 Each of them has a temple to shrine the God of its mountain.
 As Dai Temple for the God of Mt.Taishan, Xiyue Temple is for the God of Mt.Huashan.
 “Xiyue” means the West Mountain, one of the five Taoist mountains ( east, west, north, south and central mountains).

 Xiyue Temple was originally built by Wu Emperor (134BC) in West Han Dynasty (202BC-09AD).
 It was relocated to the present place in East Han Dynasty (25AD-220AD).
 The temple received great expansions in Sui and Tang dynasties (581AD-907AD).
 It further developed and reached its climax in Ming and Qing Dynasties (1368AD-1911AD).
 Unfortunately Xiyue Temple was heavily damaged during the Cultural Revolution (1966-1976).

 In 1979 with the establishment of Xiyue Temple Relics Administration, Xiyue Temple’s great restoration work started.
 In 1988, Xiyue Temple was listed as China’s National Key Protection Relics.
 Now Huashan Scenic Spot has become a AAAAA national scenic area, attracting huge number of tourists home and abroad each year.